Using @RISK and PrecisionTree to Shape the Future of Drug Development in Neurodegenerative Diseases

 For AC Immune, our products significantly improve the quality of the decision-making process, particularly with regard to allocation of resources and improving understanding of the magnitude of uncertainty on key assumptions.

-“Palisade software allows our company to sensitize key variables using various distribution methods, as well as convey the sensitivity in impact on the ultimate risk-adjusted net present value,” says Snow.
+“@RISK software allows our company to sensitize key variables using various distribution methods, as well as convey the sensitivity in impact on the ultimate risk-adjusted net present value,” says Snow.
 “The software also conveys results in clear output graphics for easy reporting to relevant stakeholders.”

 Prior to using our products, Snow and his team relied on Excel functionalities to calculate the relevant data.
 “We viewed this process as static and more cumbersome to maintain,” says Snow.
-“Therefore, with Palisade, AC Immune was able to enhance its internal valuation and reporting capabilities.”
+“Therefore, with @RISK, AC Immune was able to enhance its internal valuation and reporting capabilities.”

 According to Snow, other companies in this space do not typically leverage deterministic analysis to their valuation approaches.
 “Most peers use more static excel models that cannot capture or answer a more robust set of questions that arise over a long development timeline,” says Snow.